 "Customer Account" shall have the meaning attributed to it in Section VII(b)(ii).

-"ERMS" shall mean Enron Risk Management Services Corp.
+"EPMI" shall mean Enron Power Marketing, Inc.

 "Exposed Party" shall mean a party that is entitled to receive Performance Assurance from the Non-Exposed Party in the amount of such Non-Exposed Party's Collateral Requirement.